-Manage backups of your records
+Manage backups of your public records

 Backups of entire systems and information in case of failure are usually done for disaster recovery or business continuity purposes.